gta5-map/Social-Club-API-cheat-sheet/README.md

 If you take a look at the login/`<form>` element, you see a hidden `<input>` tag called "__RequestVerificationToken".
 This contains a token which is needed in the actual login request otherwise Rockstar refuses the authentication, even with proper credentials.

-So basically, you need to make three requests to pass the authentication:
+So basically, you need to make at least three requests to get your hands on the desired piece of information:

 1. _GET_ "`http://socialclub.rockstargames.com/`" and search for "__RequestVerificationToken".
 Store it's value (something like `coX4ZFyy9nWwi123eZb1OmeJWLQrM7bcAl_nipsz1ih_-hn8123VnGt41F3GzuJgfFj9igjLEeZb9v-DGIjuzsMRP36e3v1238Z-i3KtVo1231IC0`).
 Also store cookies in a cookie jar.
 2. _POST_ the following data to "`https://socialclub.rockstargames.com/profile/signin`" (Don't forget to use the cookie file from the first request as well as store the new authentication cookie in it):